Palencia Mountains · Northern Spain

 a different version of the mountain

-Lores keeps a calm that is hard to find today.
-No queues, no noise, no light pollution to take depth out of the sky.
-Just paths leading out of the village, viewpoints, forests and the feeling of being somewhere where everything happens at a different pace.
+Lores has a sense of calm that is increasingly difficult to find.
+There are paths leading out from the village, viewpoints, woodland and the feeling of being somewhere where everything happens at a different pace.

 Romanesque church of San Salvador de Cantamuda in the Palencia mountains

-Protected landscape in the Fuentes Carrionas Natural Park, Palencia mountains
+Protected landscape in Montaña Palentina Natural Park, Palencia mountains

 View from the Mirador de Piedrasluengas towards the Picos de Europa